Table of Contents

 The Vagus Nerve and Sound Healing

 The vagus nerve is a major component of the parasympathetic nervous system, which regulates rest, digestion, and recovery.
-Stimulation of the vagus nerve through sound frequencies or vocal toning (such as chanting or humming) has been shown to activate the relaxation response in the body.
+Stimulation of the vagus nerve through sound frequencies or vocal toning (such as chanting or humming) helps to relax the whole body.

 According to a study in Brain Stimulation, "Vagal nerve stimulation using sound frequencies or vibrations can reduce heart rate, lower blood pressure, and improve immune function by activating the parasympathetic system" (Bretherton et al., 2019).